By Joshua Wang

 Peer Reviewed

 We are not winning the war against cancer, if war is even an appropriate metaphor.
-When Richard Nixon signed the National Cancer Act into effect in 1971, many predicted that …
+When Richard Nixon signed the National Cancer Act into effect in 1971, many …

 By Reed Magleby, MD